hebr3/597C1-Cryptography/MCS597C-Syllabus.md

 ## Plagiarism

 I expect each student will do his/her own work, and contribute equally to group-based discussion and/or processes.
 Plagiarism or cheating is unacceptable under any circumstances.
 If you are in doubt about whether your work is paraphrased or plagiarized see the Plagiarism Prevention for Students website
 [http://library.csusm.edu/plagiarism/index.html](http://library.csusm.edu/plagiarism/index.html).
 If there are questions about academic honesty, please consult the University catalog.

 ## Communication

-If you have a question about the assignments, materials, concepts and so on, please post that question to the forum.
+If students have a question about the assignments, materials, concepts and so on, please post that question to the forum.
 I will check the forum daily and respond to any question not adequately addressed by others in the class.
-Please note that you are encouraged to respond to each other’s forum questions and posts.
-As mentioned above, online interactions may qualify as participation for that element of your grade.
+Please note that students are encouraged to respond to each other’s forum questions and posts.
+As mentioned above, online interactions may qualify as participation for that element of the grade.

-If you need to contact me about a personal issue, please use email.
+If students need to contact me about a personal issue, please use email.
 It is my intention to respond to all email I receive on the day (it may be evening!) which I receive it.
 When someone asks a question or makes a comment via email that may be relevant to others, I will very likely post both the question and response in the forum in CougarCourses after removing the sender’s identity information.

-No participation points will be assigned for relevant general questions sent to me via email instead of being posted.
-This is intended to encourage forum participation
+Electronic messages (email, forum posts) need not be formal, but they must be professional.
+Gross disregard for grammar, spelling and the need for punctuation is not acceptable in a professional environment -so let’s get used to it now.
+When we start talking about legal and ethical issues, there is a great deal of room for interpretation and disagreement.
+These discussions are encouraged, and being able to disagree with someone without offending them (or becoming offended) is an important skill.
+But all such communications needs to be thoughtful, respectful, impersonal and constructive.